Melatonin has quickly become a commonplace sleep aid that can easily be found on the shelves of your local grocery store, online, anywhere you go.

 While there are no reported toxic side effects in studies conducted on taking melatonin, it’s not suggested that you take more melatonin than you need.
 You could still experience side effects as previously listed.

 Like any other medication or drug, it’s important to use melatonin responsibly.
 If you experience increasingly negative side effects after taking too much melatonin, go to a hospital.
-Consult your physician before taking melatonin again.
+Consult your physician before continuing to take melatonin.

 Overall, it is safe to take melatonin if you are a healthy adult.

 While mostly safe for short-term use, healthy adults should start with the lowest recommended dosage first before adjusting to a higher amount.
-Compared to oral melatonin, nasal melatonin supplements like Ascent Instant Sleep work efficiently at doses starting at 0.2mg
+Compared to oral melatonin, nasal melatonin supplements like Ascent Sleep start at doses as low as 0.2mg.